 A typical 8 day safari which combines remote spots in both North and South Luangwa – suitable for families and small groups.

 We've helped first-timers and seasoned travellers in Africa since 1995.
 We can help you take advantage of mainstream options.

 Better still we'll show you how and where to step off well beaten paths for the more interesting journeys.

 Drop a note right here...

-Bangweulu Swamps north of Kasanka National Park in eastern Zambia is a birder's paradise and holds a massive population of Black Lechwe
+Bangweulu Swamps north of Kasanka National Park in east is a birder's paradise and holds a massive population of Black Lechwe

-Chimfunshi is a chimpanzee orphanage and sanctuary that started in 1983 allows visitors on a self-cater basis on the farm in northern Zambia
+Chimfunshi is a chimpanzee orphanage and sanctuary that started in 1983 allows visitors on a self-catering basis on the farm

 Kafue National Park, ideal for first timers and seasoned African travellers, southern Africa's best spot for a balloon safari over the Busanga Plains

 One of Africa's better kept secrets, Kasanka National Park plays host to Africa's largest mammal migration every November and December